Peter, Paul & Mary — ‘Early Morning Rain’ (studio version)

 Peter, Paul & Mary — ‘Early Morning Rain’ (live video)

 Darkened hall, packed auditorium, electric anticipation.
-The audience already begins to applaud as a silhouette, guitar in hand, jogs to the mike.
+The audience already begins to applaud as a silhouette jogs to the mike, guitar in hand.
 Entering the pin spot at center stage, in dark suit and tie, with trademark hipster Van Dyke beard, he leans in and says in his firm, passionate tenor, “Hi, I’m Peter, but I’m no saint.”

-The crowd roars and laughs and applauds as the second figure, also with guitar, moves through the dark into the spotlight– just like the first, only lanky and sweet, he twinkles in his resonant baritone, “Hi, I’m Paul, and I’m no saint.”
+The crowd roars and laughs and applauds as the second figure, with the same guitar, suit and beard, moves through the dark into the spotlight– just like the first, only lanky and sweet, he twinkles in his resonant baritone, “Hi, I’m Paul, and I’m no saint.”

 The laughter and applause swell as the third figure steps quickly through the dark, leans into the spotlight with her familiar, husky alto and the best hair of the entire decade, “Hi, I’m Mary , and I’m no virgin.”